Ykropchick/DjangoVue-templates/frontend/README.md

 Settings:
 * ``import ModalWindow from "@/components/ModalWindow.vue";`` in component
 #### Additional Info
-Must give a props.
+Must give a props show, that answers for vision of modal window.
 It must be an object.
 ___